 A successful internship is one that consists of one or more of the following:

-- An internship that helps you develop professional networking contacts that can assist you in your future job search.
+- An internship that helps you develop professional networking contacts that can assist you in your future job search

 For students from smaller cities and towns, prospecting is often the only way to find potential internships.
 It’s important to follow some simple strategies in order to increase your chances of landing the internships of your dreams.
 Of course, the career field or industry you are pursuing will largely determine if paid internships are available.

-Even with prospecting, it is not a guarantee that students will be able to land a paid internship.
+Even with prospecting, there's no guarantee that students will be able to land a paid internship.
 Employers have seen a significant rise in the number of students seeking internships.
-Part of this increase is due to the fact that more students are realizing that employers are looking for students who have the relevant experience required to hire on for future full-time jobs.
+Part of this increase is due to the fact that more students are realizing that employers are looking for students with relevant experience required to hire on for future full-time jobs.

-Helpful Tips for Students:
+Helpful Tips for Students